What are your enrollment options?

 How does carpool work?

 Arrival time is 8:50 a.m. to 9 a.m.
-Please do not drop off children before 8:50 a.m.
-If you need to drop your children off earlier we provide an Early Bird program beginning at 8:00 a.m.
+If you need to drop your children off earlier we provide an Early Bird program where you may drop off your child between 8:00am – 8:40 a.m. for $5.00 per use.
 You must walk your child in if they are participating in the Early Bird program.
 During carpool, Harvey Browne faculty members will be at the doors to supervise the arrivals.

 Dismissal time is 12 noon.
 At the end of the day, we use your carpool number to ensure your child is waiting at the door when you pull up.
 After all the cars have turned off their engines, a faculty member will walk your child out and help your child get into the car safely.
 Harvey Browne faculty members will bring your children and place them in the car.
 We ask that you wait to fasten seat belts until you’ve pulled out of the drop off / pick-up area to facilitate an efficient dismissal.